EMODnet/EMODnet-Biology-thermal-traits/README.md

 group by p.tname, p.worms_id, rt.rank_name, p.species, st.worms_id
 order by count(*) desc
 ```
-This is also available as a csv file in the `data` folder:
+This is also available as a csv file:
 ```R
 eur_spp_full <- read_csv2("checklist_europe.csv")
 # restrict to species or below only